oracle-devrel/devo.tutorials/7-steps-to-oci/getting-started-with-oci-step-2-base.md

 ---
-title: Service Delivery Framwork
+title: Service Delivery Framework
 parent: ocloud-7steps
 tags: [open-source, terraform, iac, devops, beginner]
 categories: [iac, opensource]
 thumbnail: assets/landing-zone.png
-date: 2021-10-18 20:00:00
+date: 2021-10-26 20:00:00
 description: How to deploy a landing zone in OCI
 toc: true
 author: kubemen
 ---
-{% img aligncenter assets/landing-zone.png 400 400 "OCLOUD landing zone" %}
+{% img alignright assets/landing-zone.png 400 400 "OCLOUD landing zone" %}

 Oracle Cloud Infrastructure (OCI) is a programable data center, providing dedicated infrastructure in more than 30 locations world wide.
 The [share-nothing design][ref_sna] allows IT operators to launch [private clouds][ref_nist] on demand and enables enterprises to adopt managed services into an existing operation.
 This framework is inspired by the [CIS landing zone][oci_landing] and helps ITIL oriented organizations to build and launch private or public cloud services.